Ten Tips to Staying Healthy After Childbirth

-Set yourself a manageable pace.
+Set yourself at a manageable pace.
 You may not be able to keep the house as spotless as it was prior to the baby and that is perfectly alright.
-As a new mom, your priority is solely on eating, sleeping, and caring for baby.
-Your health and the baby’s health is all that is important!
+As a new mom, your priority is solely on eating, sleeping, and caring for the baby.
+Your health and the baby’s health are all that is important!
 Don’t push yourself into being productive around the house or getting work done before you’re truly ready.

 Meditation is a beneficial practice for everyone, but especially for those with newborns.
 It can be done anywhere for as long or as little amount of time as you desire!
 The flexibility of meditating is key for those with newborns.
 Meditating provides moms with a time to unwind.
 It helps to manage emotions, which may be all over the place with your hormonal changes.
 Meditating connects you to the present by reducing distractions making you more mentally available for your baby.
 Working meditation into your everyday routine is a great way to keep yourself mentally healthy (ecoinstitute.org, 2017).